COMITA LAB @ YALE SCHOOL OF THE ENVIRONMENT

 Dr. Liza S. Comita

-Liza is a Professor of Tropical Forest Ecology in the School of the Environment at Yale University, with a secondary appointment in the Department of Ecology & Evolutionary Biology.
-She is also a Research Associate at the Smithsonian Tropical Research Institute in Panama and co-director of the Yale Center for Natural Carbon Capture.
+Liza is the Davis-Denkmann Professor of Tropical Forest Ecology in the School of the Environment at Yale University, with a secondary appointment in the Department of Ecology & Evolutionary Biology.
+She is also a Research Associate at the Smithsonian Tropical Research Institute in Panama and former co-director of the Yale Center for Natural Carbon Capture.
 She earned a Bachelor's degree in Biology and Master's degree in Conservation Biology from the University of Pennsylvania and a PhD in Plant Biology from the University of Georgia.
 She was previously an Assistant Professor in the Department of Evolution, Ecology and Organismal Biology at The Ohio State University and held postdoctoral positions at the University of Minnesota, the Earth Institute at Columbia University, and the National Center for Ecological Analysis and Synthesis (NCEAS).
-As a plant community ecologist, Liza is interested in ecological mechanisms driving patterns of diversity, dynamics, and species distributions in both pristine and human-altered tropical forests.
+As a plant community ecologist, Liza is interested in ecological mechanisms driving patterns of diversity, dynamics, and species distributions in both intact and human-altered tropical forests.

 Graduate Students